 Total liability | $24,822.94 |

 This filing covers sales tax collected in February.
-It is due before the end of March.
+It is due on March 24.
 Notice that February had lower sales volume than January, which is reflected in the smaller liability.

 Field | Detail |